Sports in Odisha: Athletics

 Sport of athletics is another major sport in the state.
 Odisha has been producing some of the India's finest athletes who dominate in national and international sporting events.
 The 22nd edition of the Asian Athletics Championships i.e. 2017 Asian Athletics Championships, was held from 6 to 9 July 2017 at the Kalinga Stadium in Bhubaneswar, Odisha, India.
 Around 560 athletes from 41 countries attended the international event.

 Football

 Association football is also an uprising, popular sport in Odisha.
 Football Association of Odisha (FAO) is the administrating governing body for football in Odisha.
 In women's football particularly, the Odisha women's football team has dominated at national levels.
 They have a team Odisha FC that plays and compete with others in ISL.
+Odisha FC also has a women's team that plays in the Indian Women's League.
+A club called Sports Odisha also participates in this league, as well as the Indian men's fourth division of football, I-League 3.
+A club known as Samaleswari SC also used to play in the I-League Second Division, which was then the second tier in Indian Football.